Think putting animal ingredients in cosmetics is a thing of the past? Think again! It’s more common than you’d assume.

-Sheep secrete this oily substance from their skin to keep it hydrated, and it is collected from their wool to make things like skin creams and soaps to keep our skin hydrated.
+Lanolin is another of the animal ingredients in cosmetics.
+Sheep secrete this oily substance from their skin to keep it hydrated.
+It is collected from their wool to make things like skin creams and soaps to keep our skin hydrated.
+It’s not always the result of killing the animal, but it can be.

 Before Mad Cow disease, collagen creams usually contained bovine collagen derived from cow cells.
 Today, collagen that comes from fish is more common, as it can be easily absorbed into our cells, has little or no smell, easily dissolves in water, and has an overall low allergy potential, It also leads to a more efficient collagen synthesis.